Keyboard and Accessibility

 Row Roles

-• aria-expanded: indicates whether the row group is expanded or collapsed
+• For rowgroup: aria-expanded shows whether the group is open or collapsed

 Header Cell Roles